tomvanbraeckel/yamcs.github.com/docs/tools/PP_Simulation.md

 After start-up, the menu entry **Options > Directories** has to be used to select:

 * the "scenario library" path to a local directory containing XML scenario files.
-* the "running scenario target" to the file that specified in the yamcs config file for parameter `simulationDataPath`
+* the "running scenario target" to the file that specified in the yamcs config file for parameter <tt>simulationDataPath</tt>

-### User Interface
+## User Interface

 ![Yamcs PP Simulation user interface](/assets/tools/yamcs-pp-simulation.png){: .center-image }